Power Girl: Journey from Krypton-Two

 Kara's father discovers that Krypton is about to explode, and places her in a spacecraft directed towards the Earth.
 Although this occurs at the same time that Kal-L's ship is launched, Kara's ship travels more slowly, and she arrives on Earth decades after her cousin has landed.
 Kara's Symbioship is designed to keep her in stasis during the journey and provide her with life experiences and education in the form of virtual reality.
 The Symbioship allows her to interact with virtual copies of her parents and fellow Kryptonians.
 Originally, by the time she arrives on Earth, Kara is shown to be in her early twenties.
-However, as mentioned in JSA Classified #1, her age at arrival has now been retconned to about eighteen in post-Crisis continuity.
+However, as mentioned in JSA: Classified #1, her age at arrival has now been retconned to eighteen in post-Crisis continuity.

-In Showcase #97, Kara is reclaimed by the sentient Symbioship and reimmersed into Kandorian society for a time.
-Several years of virtual time elapse, in which Kara is married and has a child.
-She is freed with the assistance of newspaper reporter Andrew Vinson, at which point she disables the ship.
+In Showcase #97, Kara is reclaimed by the sentient Symbioship, which forcibly re-immerses her into Kandorian society.
+Kara spends several virtual years inside the ship, eventually marrying and having a child.
+She is freed with the assistance of newspaper reporter Andrew Vinson and destroys the ship in anger for manipulating her emotions.

 Debut

 Power Girl's existence is not revealed to the general public until much later; her cousin Clark and his wife Lois Lane provide her a family environment to assist her transition towards real life relationships.
 In her first recorded adventure, Kara assists Justice Society members Flash and Wildcat with containing an artificially induced volcanic eruption in China.
 She then joins Robin and Star-Spangled Kid to form a Super Squad to assist the Justice Society in defeating Brainwave and Per Degaton, who were causing disasters around the world.
 She pushes their base towards the Sun, the heat causing the villains to fall unconscious.
 Later, she becomes a full member of the Society when Superman retires from active membership.

 Having been raised by the Symbioship with artificial Kryptonian life experiences, Power Girl finds it difficult to adapt to life on Earth.
-However, with the help of reporter Andrew Vinson, she adopts the secret identity of computer programmer Karen Starr (she obtains her knowledge in this field from exposure to Wonder Woman's Purple Ray on Paradise Island).
+With Vinson's help, she eventually creates a fictional human identity: red-haired computer programmer and businesswoman Karen Starr (she obtains her knowledge in this field from exposure to Wonder Woman's Purple Ray on Paradise Island).
+As Starr, Power Girl establishes her own software and IT company, Starr Enterprises.
 On the pre-Crisis Earth-Two, Power Girl's closest friend is the Huntress, the daughter of the Earth-Two Batman and Catwoman.

 The first contact between Power Girl and Earth-One's universe was on the crossover Justice League of America #147, written by Paul Levitz & Martin Pasko, where the character shows her attraction to that reality saying, "It has a much nicer brand of Superman, y'know?".